 - 1/4 cup cilantro, chopped

 - salt and pepper, to taste

-- optional toppings: chopped cilantro, chopped green onion, red pepper flakes
+- optional toppings: chopped cilantro, red pepper flakes, black pepper

 - Toast the pine nuts.
 Place pine nuts on a small skillet over low heat and toast until slightly browned, about 2-3 minutes.
-Make sure you are stirring constantly so they do not burn.
+Make sure you are stirring constantly so they don't burn.

 - Place toasted pine nuts and pomegranate arils in the bowl with the avocado and mix well.
-Top with optional toppings if desired.
+I like to save some for topping once mixed.
+Top with optional toppings if desired and enjoy!